biocypher/biochatter-paper/manuscript.md

 ### Future directions

+Multitask learners that can synthesise, for instance, language, vision, and molecular measurements, are an emerging field of research [@doi:10.48550/arXiv.2306.04529;@doi:10.48550/arXiv.2211.01786;@doi:10.48550/arXiv.2310.09478].
+To remain accessible in the face of ever increasing complexity of these models, we will focus on the usability improvements that allow broad adoption in biomedical research.
 Autonomous agents for trivial tasks have already been developed on the basis of LLMs, and we expect this field to mature in the future [@doi:10.48550/arXiv.2308.11432].
 As research on agent behaviour progresses, we will integrate these developments into the BioChatter framework to allow the creation of helpful assistants for biomedical research.

 All framework developments will be performed in light of the ethical implications of LLMs, and we will continue to support the use of open-source models to increase transparency and data privacy.
 While we focus on the biomedical field, the concept of our frameworks can easily be extended to other scientific domains by adjusting domain-specific prompts and data inputs, which are accessible in a composable and user-friendly manner in our frameworks [@biocypher].
 Our Python library is developed openly on GitHub (https://github.com/biocypher/biochatter) and can be integrated into any number of user interface solutions.
 We develop under the permissive MIT licence and encourage contributions and suggestions from the community with regard to the addition of bioinformatics tool integrations, prompt engineering, benchmarking, and any other feature.